MatiasFrank/scalgoproto/doc/schema.md

         };
     }

 Here the named enum MyEnum can have one of the values "value1", "value2", "value3".
 And the brief enum in the MyTable table, can have the values "kind1", "kind2".
 An enum may have atmost 255 different values.
 New values should be added to the end to ensure backwards compatability.
-Enum names must be in camel case starting with an uppercase letter, and enum member must be in camel case starting with a lowercase letter.
+Enum names must be in camel case starting with an uppercase letter and enum members must be in camel case starting with a lowercase letter.

 ### Struct

-A struct is a linearly layed out object, that can be composed of elements of basic types, struct types or Enum types.
+A struct is a linearly layed out object that can be composed of elements of basic types, struct types or Enum types.

     struct MyStruct {
         a: U8;